dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 The control should provide a public API that will be accessed by its handler, and control consumers.
-All cross-platform controls should derive from `View`, which represents a visual element that's used to place layouts and controls on the screen.
+Cross-platform controls should derive from `View`, which represents a visual element that's used to place layouts and views on the screen.

 ## Create the handler

-After creating your cross-platform control, you should create a `partial` type for your handler:
+After creating your cross-platform control, you should create a `partial` class for your handler:

 ```csharp
 #if IOS || MACCATALYST